Polyhadrix/Team-2-Project-Repository--RADX-LITE/README.md

 5. Open Eclipse
 6. In the lefthand panel (the "Project Explorer" panel), right-click the Project directory and go to "Build Path >" (third the way down) and Click "Add External Archives".
 7. Browse into the unzipped `mysql-connector-java-8.0.19` folder and open the JAR file.
 8. You have just installed the official JDBC driver.
-Now eclipse can talk to databases.
+Now Eclipse can talk to servers/databases.

 You should now be able to edit and test the Java file as expected.
 (Remember: XAMPP needs to still be running in order for your server/database to exist.)